Deltares/iMOD-Documentation/docs/viewer_user_manual.rst

 cells are drawn, allowing one to look inside the grid.
 In point cloud mode, only points corresponding to the cell centers are shown

-To change the representation, select one grid in the 3d viewer.
+To change the representation, use the dropdown in the viewer toolbar.
 Once selected, a dropdown appears where the representation can be changed.
 All visible grids get the selected representation.